Grounded Theory

 The SECI model: socialisation, externalisation, combination, internalisation

-The aims of theory building, what makes a good theory, and the double movement of reflexive thought
+What theory is, what makes a good theory, hypotheses, and the double movement of induction and deduction

-Evidence from students, evidence of practice, and the management of teachers’ knowledge over time
+Evidence from students, evidence of practice, evidence from research, and the inquiry questions that guide their use

 Last updated on • Talha